Carlosrincong/GCP-Cloud-Engineer/Observability (Stackdriver)/README.md

 The mirroring **happens on the virtual machine** (VM) instances, not on the network.
 Therefore **consumes additional bandwidth** on the hosts, which is one of the major **limitations** of Packet Mirroring is bandwidth consumption.
 Use **filters to reduce** the traffic collected for mirrored instances.
 Packet Mirroring exports monitoring data about mirrored traffic to **Cloud Monitoring**.

+#### Network Intelligence Center
+Currently, it offers five modules:
+-   Network Topology: visualizes your Google Cloud **network as a graph** to explore your existing configurations and quickly troubleshoot networking issues.
+-   Connectivity Tests: diagnose **connectivity issues** and prevent outages.
+-   Performance Dashboard: gives you visibility into the **performance of your VPC**
+-   Firewall Insights: produces **metrics and insights** that let you make better decisions about your **firewall rules** and to knwo how these are being used.
+-   Network Analyzer: monitors your VPC network configurations and **detects misconfigurations and suboptimal configurations**.